platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 ### date_accessed

 This is the date the contributor accessed the data, important for understanding how up to date an emission factor is.
+Expressed in YYYY/MM/DD format.

 ### source_link